 Boating Injuries (2010-2019 average per year)

 Property Damaged in Boating Accidents (2019)

-With 18+ million registered motor vehicles and over 400,000 car crashes per year in 2019, Florida roads of some of the most dangerous in the country.
+With 18+ million registered motor vehicles and over 400,000 car crashes in 2019, Florida roads are of some of the most dangerous in the country.
 Our state also happens to have 1,350 miles of coastline and 961,266 registered watercraft.
-As such, anyone who drives on Florida roads would not be surprised to learn that there are a high number of boating accidents as well.
+So, it may come as no surprise that there are a high number of boating accidents as well.

 Throughout South Florida, people are operating incredibly massive and powerful boats without training or licenses.
 And all too often they treat what should be a serious responsibility as a game, which results in significant financial, physical, and emotional damages to innocent people.

 Moreover, a recent report by the Florida Fish and Wildlife Conservation Commission found three important points:

 - 10 counties were responsible for 61% of the reportable boating accidents in Florida in 2019.

 - South Florida is over-represented in the top-10 boating accident list, with Broward, Palm Beach, Miami-Dade, and Monroe counties ranked seventh, third, second, and first respectively.